alf-p-steinbach/Expressive-Cpp/README.md

 some cryptic unrelated message.

-When an exception propagates out of your code, if the exception doesn't specify a process exit code then an OS-specific process code is returned.
+When an exception propagates out of your code, if the exception doesn't specify a process exit code then an OS-specific process code is returned by `$just`.
 In \*nix-land this general failure code is the value `EXIT_FAILURE` from the `<stdlib.h>` header.
 But in Windows `EXIT_FAILURE` conflicts with a specific Windows error code called `ERROR_INVALID_FUNCTION`, so in Windows a special